 - Recommendations of restaurants and bars in Amsterdam

-I am currently finishing my Masters in Food History, I write about food in the Archaeology Magazine and on my cooking blog for students.
+I have a Masters in Food History and I often write about food in the Archaeology Magazine, as well as on my cooking blog for students.
 As much as I love visiting other countries and cities, my heart belongs to Amsterdam.
 I am always on the lookout for new restaurants, cafes and other good locations.
-Beside cooking, eating and history, I am crazy about travel, languages, music and books.
+Besides cooking, eating and history, I am crazy about travel, languages, music and books.

 “I am passionate about food and history.
 Some years ago, I discovered that the combination of the two is even more thrilling!”